Skip to Content

 Rakshan Ossen

-Rakshan Ossen is a Junior at Free State and is the sports editor for FSJ.
-At school he is a member of the Track and Field program, Team STEAM robotics, the Writing Center, LINK Crew, NHS and NEHS.
-Outside of his academic life, he finds himself being an enthusiast in Formula 1 Racing, playing sports and taking architectural photography.
+Rakshan is a senior and is a Managing Editor for the Free State Free Press newsmagazine.
+At school he is a member of the Track and Field program, Student Council, the Writing Center, LINK Crew, STEM Peer tutoring center, Project PICK UP, Chemistry Club, National Honor Society and National English Honor Society.
+Outside of his academic life, he finds himself being an enthusiast in Formula 1 Racing, playing sports and taking architectural or nature photography.

 More to Discover